 The IMM account (1 of 12 accounts).
 The default value is USERID. imm_password

 The IMM account password (1 of 12 accounts).
-The default value is PASSWORD (with a zero 0 not an O).
+The default value is PASSWORD (with a zero, not the letter O).

 The following commands are examples of using the userid and password default values and not using the default values: